 Most merit-based programs require that you be enrolled full-time and maintain a minimum GPA of 3.0 (3.2 for Honors upper-class students).
 Most scholarships are renewable, but some are not.
-In order for you to continue receiving renewable scholarships, you must continue to meet the scholarship criteria as described in detail on your FA Self-Service award messages at my.njit.edu.
+For you to continue receiving renewable scholarships, you must continue to meet the scholarship criteria as described in detail on your FASelf-Service award messages at my.njit.edu.
 You must also meet the minimum standards specified in the financial aid SAP policy defined earlier in this guide.

-· From the State of New Jersey
+• From the State of New Jersey

-Governor's Urban Scholarship Program (\$1,000) - Funded by the New Jersey Higher Education Student Assistance Authority (HESAA) and awarded to students who rank in the top 5.0% of their class and attain a GPA of at least a 3.0 at the end of their junior year.
-The student must complete a FAFSA application, have a New Jersey Eligibility Index (NJEI) of 10,499 or lower, and reside in one of New Jersey's 14 designated high-need communities.
+Governor's Urban Scholarship (GUS) (\$1,000) - Funded by the New Jersey Higher Education Student Assistance Authority (HESAA) and awarded to students who rank in the top 5.0% of their class and attain a GPA of at least a 3.0 at the end of their junior year.
+The student must complete a FAFSA application, have a New Jersey Eligibility Index (NJEI) below 10500, and reside in one of New Jersey's 33 designated high-need communities.
 Recipients must be New Jersey residents.
+Read more about the GUS scholarship.

-From NJIT for Out-of-State Applicants
+• From NJIT for Out-of-State Applicants